elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - indices.query.bool.max_clause_count is now configurable.
 - Patched Falco rules for  `k8s_containers` , `postgres_running_wal_e` & `user_known_contact_k8s_api_server_activities`.
 Will be removed if upstream Falco Chart accepts these.
 - Added the user-permissions available pre-defined alerting roles for opensearch.
+- PrometheusBlackboxExporter targets with customized propes added for internal service health-checking.

 ### Fixed
 - Use `master` tag for the grafana-label-enforcer as the previous sha used no longer exist.